jeremander/fancy-dataclass/docs/json.md

     radius: float
 ```

-This will raise the following error: `TypeError: when subclassing a JSONDataclass, you must set qualified_type=True or subclass JSONBaseDataclass instead`.
-This is saying that when you subclass `JSONDataclass`, you _must_ explicitly ensure the types are included in the output, or else it will result in type ambiguity when converting back from JSON.
-An alternative to `qualified_type=True` is subclassing `JSONBaseDataclass` instead of `JSONDataclass`.
+This will raise the following error: `TypeError: when subclassing a JSONDataclass, you must set store_type to a value other than 'auto', or subclass JSONBaseDataclass instead`.
+This is saying that when you subclass `JSONDataclass`, you _must_ explicitly override `store_type` (preferably with `'qualname'`, to prevent type ambiguity when converting back from JSON).
+An alternative to setting `store_type` is subclassing `JSONBaseDataclass` instead of `JSONDataclass`.
+This will set `store_type` to `'qualname'` automatically.

 Let's see why this is useful: